Scilab-RL/Scilab-RL/docs/Detailed-Instructions-for-installation-and-getting-started.md

 * Clone this repository by navigating to your home folder in the Ubuntu WSL2 console and running `git clone https://collaborating.tuhh.de/ckv0173/Scilab-RL.git`.
 This creates a folder `Scilab-RL`.

 4. Install the main Scilab-RL dependencies
 * In the Ubuntu console, navigate to the Scilab-RL folder , e.g., `cd Scilab-RL`.
-From there, run `setup.sh`.
+From there, run `./setup.sh`.
 This will install all required dependencies, it will take a while.

 5. Create an weights n biases account
 * Go to [wandb.ai]([wandb.ai) and create an account.
 If you are affiliated with a research institution or university, you should use that email address to get a free educational account.

 6. Test the installation from the Linux console
-* Activate conda by running `source ~/.bashrc`
+* Activate Conda by running `source ~/.bashrc`
-* Activate the correct conda environment with `conda activate scilabrl`
+* Activate the correct Conda environment with `conda activate scilabrl`
 * run `python main.py`
 * When running for the first time, you are asked about your wandb account.
 On your wandb profile site at [wandb.ai]([wandb.ai), go to "settings" and copy your API key.
 Then paste it in the console.
 * Also, when running for the first time, MuJoCo is being compiled, and gcc will produce some additional output.